oscr1998/oscr1998/README.md

 ### About Me :

-- :mortar_board: I am currently a Software Engineer at UCL.
+- I am currently a Software Engineer at UCL.
 I have a First Class Honours Masters degree in Mechanical Engineering and

 <!---- :seedling: I am currently a Software Engineer at UCL --->